 Michael is a Vancouver based graphic designer focusing on integrated design and marketing strategies for tourism and action sports.
 Since Netscape beta Mike has been designing meaningful and purposeful UI/UX communications for clients including Arc’teryx, Rocky Mountain Bicycles, BARE wetsuits, and Mountain Equipment Co-op.
 A Professional Member (CGD) of the Graphic Designers of Canada, Michael serves on the national executive as VP Certification working with a small team of professionals on the development of an inclusive and comprehensive certification system that accommodates the broad variety of roles within the graphic/communication design industry in a way that is inclusive, scalable, and rigourous.

-If you're interested in becoming a mentor, please contact Pauline at firstname.lastname@example.org.
+If you're interested in becoming a mentor or our community partners, please contact Pauline at firstname.lastname@example.org.